cosmos/sdk-tutorials/hands-on-exercise/1-ignite-cli/7-events.md

 <!--## Next up

-Time to add a third message to make it possible for a player to [reject a game](./8-reject-game.md) and to make your checkers blockchain more resistant to spam.-->
+Time to [record the winner in storage](./8-game-winner.md) and to make your checkers blockchain more resistant to spam.-->